Bhanditz/MVD-project/develop-mvd/INSTALL.md

 Install Mirah - this is slightly involved.

-Get the BIMserver jar files.
+Get the BIMserver jar files from https://github.com/opensourceBIM/BIMserver/releases/tag/1.4.0-FINAL-2015-11-04

+Extract the BIMserver jar files into a location they can stay in; you will need these on your CLASSPATH to build BIMserver-query-plugin-shell and to build any MVDs.

 Clone the MVD-project repo into your third party code directory, including all submodules, using `git clone --recurse-submodules https://github.com/flaviusb/MVD-project.git`.